 Lois Kapila is an editor and reporter with Dublin Inquirer, an independent reader-funded newspaper in Ireland's capital.
 She mainly covers stories around housing and land.
 She previously worked for The Statesman in Kolkata.

 Luuk Sengers is an experienced teacher and investigative journalist.
 He lectures at universities and in newsrooms and writes data-driven stories for the leading Dutch magazine De Groene Amsterdammer.
-He is also co-developer of Story-Based Inquiry.
+He is also the co-developer of Story-Based Inquiry.

 Maeve McClenaghan is an award-winning investigative journalist and founder of the critically-acclaimed podcast The Tip Off.
-Formerly from the Bureau of Investigative Journalism, Maeve now works as Investigations Correspondent at the Guardian.
+Formerly at the Bureau of Investigative Journalism, Maeve now works as investigations correspondent at the Guardian.

 Maria Ressa is a Filipino-American journalist and author, best known for co-founding Rappler as its Chief Executive Officer.
 She previously spent nearly two decades working as a lead investigative reporter in Southeast Asia for CNN.

 Martin Tomkinson is a veteran investigative financial journalist and corporate researcher.
 He was a financial researcher for The Mail on Sunday‘s ‘Rich List’ from 2000-2004 and has worked on The Sunday Times‘ ‘Rich List’ since 2005.
 Martin has written for all the UK’s major newspapers.

-Max Harlow is a newsroom developer at the Financial Times in London.
-He has previously worked on investigations at the Guardian and at the Bureau of Investigative Journalism.
-He co-runs Journocoders, a group for journalists who want to develop technical skills for use in their reporting.
+Max Harlow works on the visual and data journalism team at the Financial Times, focusing on investigations.
+He also runs Journocoders, a group for journalists to develop technical skills for use in their reporting.

 MC McGrath is the founder of Transparency Toolkit, a non-profit organisation that creates open-source software to help journalists, activists, and human rights groups collect, analyse, search, and understand data.